scssyworks/hbs2htl/README.md

 })).html);
 ```

-Transform function is called only for unknown handlebar tags.
+Transform function is called only for unknown handlebar expressions.

 # DISCLAIMER

-This is the first package ever published and is extremely buggy.
-It's not recommended to use this package in production.
-However, if you were looking for this, this is where you start.
-I have attempted to build a framework solid enough to extend and improve.
-You are most welcome to contribute to this project.
+This package is still in a very early stage and is extremely buggy.
+Don't use this package in production yet.
+Your contributions are welcome!
+Help us improve this project.